Creating Global Edge

 Origin failover

-Origin failover is a feature that forwards requests to a backup origin server according to the code when the origin server fails to respond.
+Origin failover is a function that forwards requests to a backup origin server according to the code when the origin server fails to respond.

 Click the [Create] button to set up forwarding rules.
 Detailed items are as follows: